 For example, if you have a mortgage balance of $600,000 and $15,000 in your offset account, you will only pay interest on $585,000.

-Well, if you were paying 4.50% per annum, you would save $40,856 over the life of the loan and shave 1 year and 1 month off your home loan.
+Well, if you were paying 4.50% annually, you would save $40,856 over the life of the loan and shave one year and one month off your home loan.

 Try the offset facility calculator for yourself to discover how much you could save.

-If you haven’t done so already, a good strategy is to link your salary payments directly to your offset account.
+If you haven’t done so, a good strategy is to link your salary payments directly to your offset account.

-In this way, your home loan repayments will be withdrawn automatically and everything left over will offset your interest.
+This way, your home loan repayments will be withdrawn automatically, and everything left over will offset your interest.

 It’s a clever way to give yourself a savings buffer to soften the blow of higher mortgage repayments.